What Constitutes a Successful Private Equity Exit? 2025 Insights

 Exit Planning Begins Day One

 An effective private equity exit in 2025 is less a magic moment and more about building a great business over the long term.
-From making strategic changes to preparing for buyers, every step of the investment cycle should work toward a profitable and clean exit.
+From making strategic changes to preparing for buyers, every step of the investment cycle should work toward a profitable and clean private equity exit.

 Duchess Smith